 History of the Area

 The Umpqua National Forest had its genesis on March 2, 1907, in the setting aside of acreage in the Coast Range in Douglas County.
-Two days later, Congress renamed all of the forest reserves as national forests.
+Two days later, Congress renamed all of the forest reserves as National Forests.
 The Forest Service broke up the Cascade Forest Reserve on July 1, 1908, into what became the Mt.
 Hood, Willamette, Umpqua, and Rogue River National Forests.

 On the Umpqua, Forest Service staff began building trails, constructing bridges, fighting fire, monitoring grazing, and erecting lookouts.
 Logging and mining began in 1925.
 The Civilian Conservation Corps shaped part of the Forest by building roads, bridges and recreation facilities in the 1930s.
-After the road connecting Roseburg and Diamond Lake was completed in 1940, it took another 25 years to become a major eastern route.
+After the road connecting Roseburg and Diamond Lake was completed in 1940, it took another 25 years to become a major east-west route.
 With the new route in place, logging increased in the upper reaches of the Forest.

-Small waterfalls and rapids connect the series of quiet pools that make up Boulder Creek, a tributary of the North Umpqua River, and the namesake for the Boulder Creek Wilderness, a low-lying and small wilderness that is accessible by trail all year long.
+The Umpqua National Forest has three different Wilderness Areas.
+Small waterfalls and rapids connect the series of quiet pools that make up Boulder Creek, a tributary of the North Umpqua River, and the namesake for the Boulder Creek Wilderness, a low-lying and small wilderness that is accessible by trail all year.